eshepelyuk/cmak-docker/README.md

 You are invited to contribute new features, fixes, or updates, large or small;
-i am always thrilled to receive pull requests, and do our best to process them as fast as we can.
+i am always thrilled to receive pull requests, and do our best to process them as fast as I can.